-Data was analyzed in three directions: i) sector-wise analysis of the kind of intelligences catered to; ii) sector-wise comparison between primary section and secondary section; and iii) sector-wise analysis of principals' comments.
+Data was analyzed in three directions; sector-wise analysis of the kind of intelligences catered to; sector-wise comparison between primary section and secondary section; and sector-wise analysis of Principals' comments.

-5.1 Data Analysis with respect to Importance Given to Different Intelligences in Public, Private and Community-based Schools (primary and secondary sections)
+Data analysis with respect to importance given to different intelligences in public, private and community-based schools; both primary and secondary sections

-In schools of all the three sectors, it was observed that schools placed much importance on the two dominant intelligences i.e. verbal-linguistic and logical mathematical, while strategies to enhance or trigger the other intelligences remained on the lower side.
+In the schools of all the three sectors, it was observed that schools placed much importance on the two dominant intelligences i.e. verbal-linguistic and logical mathematical, while strategies to enhance or trigger the other intelligences remained on the lower side.
 This was more apparent in the public schools as the state-run schools had inherent proclivity for promoting literacy and numeracy more than any other kind of intelligence.
-It was also found out that the community schools inadvertently focused on catering to the other intelligences of students, along with the two dominant ones.
-This was due to no liability of conforming to the state curriculum and having a free hand to follow the curriculum emerging from the needs of the community, at least up to grade VIII.
-As far as private schools are concerned, strict adherence to the curriculum is adopted which has prospects for students to maximize their learning through different ways.
+It was also found out that the community schools inadvertently focused on to catering to the other intelligences of students, along with the two dominant ones.
+This was due to no liability of conforming to the state curriculum and having a free hand to follow the curriculum emerging form the needs of the community, at least up to the grade of VIII.
+As far as private schools are concerned, strict adherence to the curriculum is adopted but which has prospects for students to maximize their learning through different ways.